BatyLeo/StochasticVehicleScheduling.jl/docs/src/math.md

     - ``(v, d)`` arc for all task ``v \in \bar V``
 - There is an arc between tasks ``u`` and ``v`` only if ``t_v^b \geq t_u^e + t_{(u, v)}^{tr}``

-A feasible vehicle tour is an ``o-d`` path ``P\in\mathcal P``.
-A feasible solution is a set of disjoint feasible vehicle tours fulfilling all tasks exctly once.
+A feasible vehicle tour is a ``o-d`` path ``P\in\mathcal P``.
+A feasible solution is a set of disjoint feasible vehicle tours fulfilling all tasks exactly once.
 This can be formulated as the following flow Linear Program:
 ```math
 \boxed{\begin{aligned}
 \min & \, c_{\text{vehicle}}\sum_{a\in \delta^+(o)} y_a &\\